narthchin/Statistical-homework-one/README.md

 This project is homework 1 of Course 80250272-An Introduction to Statistical Learning Theory.
 We decided to make it open-source after we finished the homework and reports

-1. Use function [`load_breast_cancer`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html#sklearn.datasets.load_breast_cancer) to load the breast cancer set and select a methon to classify them，we choose`linearSVC`as the method
+1. Use function [`load_breast_cancer`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html#sklearn.datasets.load_breast_cancer) to load the breast cancer set and select a method to classify them，we choose`linearSVC`as the method
 2. Load the CSV files respectively，and use `KNN` method to classify the news

 ## Install